 - Recess should be a time for fun and relaxation; games should not become too competitive. - Only safe games (activities where physical injury is unlikely) are allowed on the playground. - Gymnastics only on the area with the foam pad. - Students may only play in areas that are visible to the recess supervisors. - Games will be played in designated areas. - Students must get permission from the duty teacher to see the nurse or go into the building for any reason. - Students will show respect to fellow students and staff and report bullying, illegal, violent, abusive, or threatening behaviors to the supervisor. - No profanity. - Students will dress responsibly for the weather. - Students will line up quickly and orderly when recess is over and enter the building in the same manner. - All recess supplies have to be returned efficiently when recess is over.

 Winter Recess Rules

-- Coats, gloves, and hats (something on your head) are strongly recommended. - Boots are required if you play on the grassy area; snow pants are ideal but not required. - Snowball throwing is not permitted. - When temperature is an issue, the principal will make the decision to stay inside or go outside.
+- Coats, gloves, and hats (something on your head) are strongly recommended. - Snowball throwing is not permitted. - When temperature is an issue, the principal will make the decision to stay inside or go outside.